bbmokhtari/django-translations/docs/reference/context.rst

    .. method:: reset()

-      Reset the translations of the context to the original values.
+      Reset the translations of the context's purview to original values.

-      Resets the translations of the entity and the specified relations of it on their translatable
+      Resets the translations on the :attr:`translatable fields \
-      :attr:`~translations.models.Translatable.TranslatableMeta.fields`.
+      <translations.models.Translatable.TranslatableMeta.fields>` of the
+      context's purview.

       .. testsetup:: reset